-The Bias Reporting Program is established to assist the College in promoting an environment that fosters civility and mutual respect for all.
-Members of the Daemen community are strongly encouraged to report all incidents of bias, misconduct, assault and harassment.
-One does not have to be a member of a specific gender, sex, class, or group in order to be a victim of bias, misconduct, assault, or harassment.
-Additionally, reporters do not need to be the victims of bias or misconduct.
-This form can be used by bystanders to report incidents that they have witnessed or have knowledge of.
+Daemen College employs an online Bias Reporting Form designed to assist the College in promoting an environment that fosters civility and mutual respect for all.
+Members of the Daemen community may use the online form to report incidents of bias, misconduct, and harassment.
+One does not have to be a member of a specific gender, sex, class, or group in order to be a victim of bias, misconduct, or harassment.
+Additionally, reporters do not need to be victims of bias or misconduct themselves: this form can be used by bystanders to report incidents that they have witnessed or of which they have knowledge.

 One must also note that not every incident can, or should, be considered "bias related".
 You may find that in the course of discussion, particularly in the classroom, you will be faced with ideas and content that may challenge your current beliefs, values and lived experiences.
 It is recommended and strongly encouraged that if an incident arises during the course of a class/academic discussion, you first address it with your faculty, peers or whomever was involved in the initial incident.
 We believe that part of the growth process is learning how to have difficult discussions around tough topics and finding resolutions to those issues.